pdwrs-contributions/Words-List/README.md

 # Words-List
-Collection of Words aggregated from various sources and sites.
+Collection of Words (about 750k) aggregated from various sources and sites for use in development or research initiatives.